papyri/site-docs/checklist.md

  * XII, see [Short Texts](#Short_Texts) III.

 ### <a id="Stud.Heid.">Stud.Heid.</a>
  = _Studien zur Epigraphik und Papyruskunde_, ed.
 F. Bilabel, vol. I—II 1.
 Leipzig, Dieterich’sche Verlagsbuchhandlung, 1927—1931.
-Planned as a resumption of Schr.Heid. (see above) but only four Studienwere published, as follows:
+Planned as a resumption of Schr.Heid. (see above) but only four Studien were published, as follows:

  * I 1, Die lateinischen Wörter und Namen in den griechischen Papyri, by B. Meinersmann, 1927.
  * I 2, Die Personennamen der Kopten: I (Untersuchungen), by G. Heuser.
 1929.
 (The proposed Part II, Namenbuch, was never published except for a single fascicle in 1938).